Digital Communications

 CollectionBuilder

-Lacking a content management system, CollectionBuilder centers the development and management of digital exhibits around CSVs and Markdown.
-Built as a theme around a static site generator (Jekyll), CollectionBuilder creates digital exhibits as fast and easy-to-preserve websites.
+Lacking a content management system, CollectionBuilder centers the development and management of digital exhibits around CSVs, which can be easily created and managed via a spreadsheet editor.
+Built as a theme around a static site generator (Jekyll), CollectionBuilder creates digital exhibits as easy-to-preserve websites.
+Paired with the Alliance’s Arbutus Object Storage, CollectionBuilder exhibits provide a fast and customizable method for publicly sharing a variety of media alongside a rich set of metadata.
+Additionally, CollectionBuilder automatically generates a Leaflet-based web map from any provided geospatial metadata.